justinmathias/isocalcR/README.md

 <!-- badges: end -->

-The goal of `isocalcR` is to provide a suite of user-friendly, open source, functions for commonly performed calculations when working with stable isotope data.
-A major goal of `isocalcR` is to help reduce errors associated with data compilation necessary for many standard calculations, as well as to provide the scientific community with a reliable, easily accessible resource for reproducible work.
+The goal of `isocalcR` is to provide a suite of user-friendly, open source functions for commonly performed calculations when working with stable isotope data.
+A major goal of `isocalcR` is to help eliminate errors associated with data compilation necessary for many standard calculations, as well as to provide the scientific community with a reliable, easily accessible resource for reproducible work.
+Part of this effort includes best practices of data usage, as the user is not required to download atmospheric CO<sub>2</sub> or atmospheric δ<sup>13</sup>CO<sub>2</sub> data for the workhorse calculations, but instead relies on published, peer-reviewed, and recommended publicly available data (Belmecheri and Lavergne, 2020).

 ## Installation